-The most in-efficient is the marine genset.
+The most in-efficient, and a big enery burner, is the marine genset.

 If the genset was 100 percent efficient at converting diesel fuel into electrical power we would use around 80 g of diesel/kWh.
 However, a small diesel engine is lucky to attain a peak efficiency of even 30 percent.
 Combined with other losses through the alternator the actual fuel conversion to electrical energy is more like 350 g of diesel/kWh.

 One of the in-efficiency reasons is that the alternator output is directly related to speed.
 Most alternators don’t reach their rated output until up to 4,000-plus rpm.
 Typically, they have a 2:1 pulley ratio with the engine, which means the engine must run at 2,000-plus rpm.
 No one wants to run this fast when battery charging at anchor.